openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 The `path` value controls the filesystem path where the metrics snapshots will be saved.
 The `snapshot_ms` value controls how frequently the metrics will be snapshotted.

 ## Westworld Analyzer

+The Westworld Analyzer is the primary tool for understanding what is happening with the `westworld3` protocol and the internals that manage its state.
+In any situation where we're trying to understand why `westworld3` is performing a certain way, we're going to want to grab the output from the metrics instrument as described above.

+This section describes how to configure and operate the Westworld Analyzer for local analysis.

 ### Run InfluxDB and Grafana with Docker